smearle/gym-city/README.md

 ![entomb](https://github.com/smearle/gym-city-notes/blob/master/gifs/entomb.gif)

 *An agent upscales to a 32x32 map without additional training.
-Human player sabotages the agent by exploiting oscillators.*
+A human player sabotages the agent by exploiting oscillators.*

 ## Power Puzzle

-Like SimCity, but the map spawns with one power plant, and several residential zones, all randomly placed, and the bot is restricted to building power lines.
+A SimCity map spawns with one power plant, and several residential zones, all randomly placed, and the bot is restricted to building power lines.

 ![blindLonging](https://github.com/smearle/gym-micropolis/blob/master/gifs/blindLonging.gif)